48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 (Pin on Pinterest!)

-Quick and Easy Alerting Sensory Strategies to Increase Attention
+Quick and Easy Sensory Alerting Activities to Increase Attention

-Specific Movement Strategies that Increase Attention in Kids:
+Specific Movement Activities that Increase Attention in Kids:

 The key is to encourage head movements in a variety of directions.
 This gets the fluid moving in the little canals that are part of the vestibular system.
-Moving the fluid quickly alerts the brain and increases attention in kids.
+Moving the fluid quickly and pausing in different positions alerts the brain and increases attention in kids.

 • Toe touches